-Torm PSYCHOLOGY Curriculum Content Assessment(s) Extra-Curricular Options Term PSYCHOLOGY Curriculum Content (assessment title, duration and approx date) (Places to visit; wider reading; clubs to join) ychology Curriculum Overview: What will y year 13s study and learn this academic year?
+Term PSYCHOLOGY Curriculum Content Assessment(s) (assessment title, duration and approx date) Extra-Curricular Options (Places to visit; wider reading; clubs to join) sychology Curriculum Overview: year 13s study and learn this academic year?
 Why this/ why now?
 Year 13 HT1 Unit Title: Approaches - referring to the summer work completed.
 Students will learn about/ develop skills of: Learning approaches: i) the behaviourist approach ii) social learning theory and Bandura's research APFCC.
 The cognitive approach: the study of internal mental processes.
 The emergence of cognitive neuroscience.
-The biological approach: the influence of genes, biological structures, and neurochemistry on behaviour Humanist & Psychodynamic Interleave RM students will be taught descriptive statistics, pilot studies, the role of peer review in the formation of research.
+The biological approach: the influence of genes, biological structures, and neurochemistry on behaviour Humanist & Psychodynamic Interleave RM Students will be taught descriptive statistics, pilot studies, the role of peer review in the formation of research.
 They will learn how research benefits the economy and begin to implement statistical testing using the sign test.
-In Class Assessments: • MCQ - attachment • 2x 8 Markers - biopsychology • Short answer questions in RM what happens when computers become smarter than us how your brain decides what is beautiful history vs sigmund freud what will humans look like in 100 years Maslow's hierarchy of Needs Year 13 HT2 Unit Title: Schizophrenia Students will learn about/ develop skills of: Classification of schizophrenia.
+In Class Assessments: • MCQ - attachment • 2x 8 Markers - biopsychology • Short answer questions in RM what happens when computers become smarter than us how your brain decides what is beautiful history_vs_sigmund_freud what will humans look like_in_100_years Mas I ow's hier arc hy of Needs Year 13 HT2 Unit Title: Schizophrenia Students will learn about/ develop skills of: Classification of schizophrenia.
 Positive / negative symptoms of schizophrenia.
 Reliability and validity in diagnosis and classification of schizophrenia.
 Interleave: debate culture and gender bias and symptom overlap.
-Biological explanations for schizophrenia: genetics and neural correlates, including the dopamine hypothesis. (interleave: debate Reductionism/holism / free will / determinism)) Drug therapy: typical and atypical antipsychotics Psychological explanations for schizophrenia: family dysfunction and cognitive explanations, including dysfunctional thought processing.
+Biological explanations for schizophrenia: genetics and neural correlates, including the dopamine hypothesis. (interleave: debate Reductionism/holism / free will / determinism) Drug therapy: typical and atypical antipsychotics Psychological explanations for schizophrenia: family dysfunction and cognitive explanations, including dysfunctional thought processing.
 Cognitive behaviour therapy and family therapy as used in the treatment of schizophrenia.
 Token economies as used in the management of schizophrenia.
-PPE 1: Paper 1 - in full Paper 2 - Biopsychology, RM, approaches In Class Assessments: 16 Marker- approaches 8 marker- approaches TED: what you can do to change gender bias what anti psychotic drugs are like My story: living with schizophrenia
+PPE 1: Paper 1 - in full Paper 2 - Biopsychology, RM, approaches In Class Assessments: Marker- approaches 8 marker- approaches TED: what you can do to change gender bias what anti psychotic drugs are like My story: living with schizophrenia